Thin Divot

 Also known as: shallow divot, bruise divot

-A thin divot is a shallow scuff or bruise in the turf rather than a proper strip of removed grass, indicating a shallow, sweeping angle of attack that may be appropriate for some clubs but signals an issue for others.
+A thin divot is a shallow scuff or bruise in the turf rather than a proper strip of removed grass.
+This indicates a shallow, sweeping angle of attack that may be appropriate for some clubs but signals an issue for others.

-A thin divot describes a barely-there mark in the turf — sometimes just a light bruising or scuffing of the grass rather than an actual removed strip — that indicates the club's angle of attack was very shallow through the strike, closer to level or even slightly ascending than a proper descending blow.
-Whether a thin divot is desirable or a problem depends heavily on context: with a driver off a tee, a very light or nonexistent divot mark on the surrounding turf is completely normal and even ideal, since the driver is meant to be struck on an ascending or neutral path.
+A thin divot describes a barely-there mark in the turf.
+This means sometimes just a light bruising or scuffing of the grass rather than an actual removed strip.
+This means that indicates the club's angle of attack was very shallow through the strike, closer to level or even slightly ascending than a proper descending blow.
+Whether a thin divot is desirable or a problem depends heavily on context.
+This means with a driver off a tee, a very light or nonexistent divot mark on the surrounding turf is completely normal and even ideal, since the driver is meant to be struck on an ascending or neutral path.

-With irons played off the turf, however, a thin, barely-visible divot pattern is often a sign of the same swing tendencies that cause thin or topped ball contact — a shallow angle of attack combined with the swing's low point arriving too early (before the ball) rather than at or just after it.
-A golfer whose iron divots are consistently thin and shallow, especially if paired with inconsistent, sometimes-topped ball-striking, is showing a pattern worth checking against posture retention and weight-transfer fundamentals, since these commonly produce both the shallow angle of attack and the low-point displacement together.
+With irons played off the turf, however, a thin, barely-visible divot pattern is often a sign of the same swing tendencies that cause thin or topped ball contact.
+This means a shallow angle of attack combined with the swing's low point arriving too early (before the ball) rather than at or just after it.
+A golfer whose iron divots are reliably thin and shallow, especially if paired with uneven, sometimes-topped ball-striking, is showing a pattern worth checking against posture retention and weight-transfer fundamentals, since these commonly produce both the shallow angle of attack and the low-point displacement together.

-Distinguishing between a deliberately shallow sweeping strike (appropriate for certain clubs and lies, discussed further under sweeping contact) and a problematic thin divot pattern caused by faulty fundamentals requires looking at the full picture: club type, lie, ball-striking consistency, and whether the pattern correlates with other symptoms like loss of posture or hanging back.
-A thin divot with a fairway wood off a good lie can be entirely appropriate; the same pattern with a short iron from the rough is a red flag.
+Distinguishing between a deliberately shallow sweeping strike (appropriate for certain clubs and lies, discussed further under sweeping contact) and a problematic thin divot pattern caused by faulty fundamentals requires looking at the full picture.
+This means club type, lie, ball-striking consistency, and whether the pattern correlates with other symptoms like loss of posture or hanging back.
+A thin divot with a fairway wood off a good lie can be entirely appropriate.
+The same pattern with a short iron from the rough is a red flag.

 Example

-A golfer's 7-iron shots leave barely a scuff mark in the turf rather than a proper divot, and ball-striking is inconsistent with occasional thin contact — video review confirms an overly shallow angle of attack rather than the descending strike a short iron typically calls for.
+A golfer's 7-iron shots leave barely a scuff mark in the turf rather than a proper divot, and ball-striking is uneven with occasional thin contact.
+This means video review confirms an overly shallow angle of attack rather than the descending strike a short iron typically calls for.

 Why it matters

-Whether a thin divot is a good sign or a red flag depends entirely on club and context, so treating "no divot" as automatically bad (or automatically fine) misses important nuance.
+Whether a thin divot is a good sign or a red flag depends entirely on club and context.
+As a result, treating "no divot" as on its own bad (or on its own fine) misses important nuance.
 SwingVantage reporting angle of attack alongside club type helps confirm whether a shallow strike pattern matches what that specific club and shot call for.

 How it shows up on video